 Note that this is a simplified construct.
 Probabilities are more accurately defined by density functions.
-And other considerations, such as morality, ethics, economy, etc. would need to be weighed separately.
+And, and other considerations, such as morality, ethics, economy, etc., would need to be weighed separately.
 However, this formulation will serve to demonstrate some of the characteristics of conflict during competition and war.

-The math should be indifferent to whether a conflict is conventional or nuclear, so consider a hypothetical example of the critical likelihood ratio (L^) where two nations, X and Y, have equivalent nuclear weapon capabilities.
+The math should be indifferent to whether a conflict is conventional or nuclear, so consider a hypothetical example of the critical likelihood ratio ( $L^$ ) where two nations, X and Y, have equivalent nuclear weapon capabilities.
 Both arsenals have the ability to destroy the other's population unless the nation under attack sends its population to hardened bunkers within 30 minutes, the amount of time it takes for the first missiles to arrive.
 However, every time such an emergency is declared, many people will die in the panicked rush to get to safety.
 Event A is where nation Y intends a surprise nuclear first strike against X, using all of its nuclear forces.
 Nation X has a launch warning system that provides data (d) indicating that Y's attack is underway.
-C is the consequences of deciding \overline{A} when A is true and \overline{C} is the consequences of deciding A when \overline{A} is true.
+C is the consequence of deciding $\overline{A}$ when A is true and $\overline{C}$ is the consequence of deciding A when $\overline{A}$ is true.

-The probability of an attack P(A) against the U.S. can be estimated based on historic data.
+The probability of an attack P(A) against the U.S. can be estimated based on historical data.
 Using the Correlates of War (COW) Project data, we do that now.
-Between years 1816 and 2007, inclusive, the years covered by the COW project, there were 239 Intra- and Inter-State wars.
+Between years 1816 and 2007, inclusive, of the years covered by the COW project, there were 239 intrastate and interstate wars.
 Thus, on average, there is approximately 1.25 wars per year.
-Assuming a Poisson distribution ('a statistical distribution showing the likely number of times that an event will occur within a specified period of time'), this yearly average of wars leads to a probability of 0.71 that there will be at least one war in the world in any given year.
+Assuming a Poisson distribution ("a statistical distribution showing the likely number of times that an event will occur within a specified period of time"), this yearly average of wars leads to a probability of 0.71 that there will be at least one war in the world in any given year.
 Of the 239 wars, the U.S. was involved in 13.
-Therefore, $P(A) = 0.71 \times 0.054 = 0.038$.
-Conversely, $P(\bar{A}) = 0.96$.
+Therefore, $P(A)=0.71\times0.054=0.038$ .
+Conversely, $P(\overline{A})=0.96$ .

-Following the 2018 missile attack false-alarm in Hawaii, Fisher [13] argued that the Soviet downing of Korean Airlines Flight (KAL) 007 in 1983 could be considered as an example of a nuclear war false-alarm.
-Reportedly, the Soviet Union mistook KAL 007 for an American spy plane conducting prenuclear war operations.
-All 269 passengers and crew onboard were killed.
-For illustration, this number is rounded to two significant digits and used as the value of \overline{C} such that $\overline{C}/C=270/s$, where s is severity in deaths.
-Therefore, the critical likelihood ratio for war is given by Eq.
+Following the 2018 missile attack false -alarm in Hawaii, Fisher [13] argued that the Soviet downing of Korean Airlines Flight (KAL) 007 in 1983 could be considered as an example of a nuclear war false alarm.
+Reportedly, the Soviet Union mistook KAL 007 for an American spy plane conducting pre-nuclear war operations.
+All 269 passengers and crew were killed.
+For illustration, this number is rounded to two significant digits and used as the value of $\bar{C}$ , such that $\bar{C}/C=270/s$ , where s is severity in deaths.
+Therefore, the critical likelihood ratio for war is given by eq.
 (8).
-It is shown as the red line of Figure 4:
+It is shown as the lower line of figure 4: